lilj999/MonotonicCollatz/README.md

 # MonotonicCollatz
-Code  is used to generate a monotonic increasing Collatz series of any limited length $n$ with the same step size 1.
+Code  is used to generate a monotonic increasing Collatz series of any length $n$ with the same step size 1.

 The further information please refers to the paper: https://arxiv.org/abs/1909.13218